 Today, the District has a public water system that spans nearly 70% of the Canyon, which provides quality water to approximately 300 residents and an alternative water source for many others.
-The District's water system comprises of two reservior tanks totally 1.3 million gallons in capacity and four deep wells located in the northern part of the Emigration Oaks development, away from the main canyon creek.
-The District's fire hydrants, along with hydrants provided by Salt Lake City on the lower portion of the canyon to Emigration Place, provide the bulk of fire protection for the canyon residents and are the only systems that meet the current fire flow codes of 1500 gpm for a 2 hour duration to ensure adequate water for fighting fires.
+The District's water system comprises two reservoir tanks total of 1.3 million gallons in capacity and four deep wells located in the northern part of the Emigration Oaks development, away from the main canyon creek.
+The District's fire hydrants, along with hydrants provided by Salt Lake City on the lower portion of the canyon to Emigration Place, provide the bulk of fire protection for the canyon residents and are the only systems that meet the current fire flow codes of 1500 GPM for a 2-hour duration to ensure adequate water for fighting fires.

 In 1971, the first Board of Trustees comprising of Kenneth Stuhs - Chairman, Irene Sweeney - Vice-Chair, and Orson Goodard - Clerk/Treasurer, presented to the community a master plan to provide a canyon-wide water system and sewer system.
 It was met with strong opposition by many of the canyon community and was never developed.
 The cost for the canyon-wide sewer and water system in 1971 would have been about the same as it cost the District to drill the Upper Freeze Creek well in 2013.